sciZer0/7/v/README.md

 The protocol is represented through describing a specific blockchain being built based on the given protocol — specifically, through describing the Unicorn (U) blockchain.

-The U blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 <br>
 <h2 align="center">Brief Introduction</h2>